guptachandresh/GCPRI/README.md

 # GCPRI

-GCP Resource Inventory (GCPRI) is a simple utility for collecting an inventory of GCP resources across one or more projects.
-It uses the [Cloud Asset API](https://cloud.google.com/asset-inventory/docs/apis) to query all resources and outputs the results as JSON or CSV.
+GCP Resource Inventory (GCPRI) is a simple utility for collecting an inventory of GCP resources across one or more scopes (projects, folders or organizations).
+It uses the
+[Cloud Asset API](https://cloud.google.com/asset-inventory/docs/apis) to query all resources and outputs the results as JSON or CSV.